PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-navigate-a-farm.md

 `roslaunch parc_robot parc_task1.launch route:=route2`

-Note: Please wait until the world and robot models finish spawning.
+> **_NOTE_:** Please wait until the world and robot models finish spawning.
 This may take longer when running for the first time.

 In another terminal: